samueleaton/screwy/README.md

 ## File Watching

-You can tell NSG to watch files and how to respond to those changes.
-You need to create a `watch` block in the `.nsgrc` file.
+You can tell Screwy to watch files and how to respond to those changes.
+You need to create a `watch` block in the  .screwyrc` file.
 You can watch directories, files, and use the `*` and `**` wildcards.

 After specifying a path, you need to specify **which** npm script task to respond to the file change and **how** it should respond.
 There are 3 options regarding the type of action to perform: